tsuki-lang/tsuki/spec.md

 ```
 There are a few exceptions to this rule, though:
 ```
-# Index is supposed to return a potentially var pointer to the element,
+# Index is supposed to return a non-var pointer to the element.
-# such that it can be modified, and its address can be taken.
 trait Index[I]
   type Ret
   fun val at(index: I): ^Self.Ret

+# IndexVar is Index's sister trait for modifying data at a given index.
+trait IndexVar[I]
+  type Ret
   fun var at(index: I): ^var Self.Ret

 # Safe indexing returns an optional.